Quantum Spacetime Phenomenology: Introduction and Preliminaries

-Essentially in working in quantum-gravity phenomenology one must first develop some intuition for some candidate quantum-gravity effects (both from the structure of the formalisms that are being considered in the search of a solution to the quantum-gravity problem and, in a few cases, also directly from the structure of the quantum-gravity problem) and then develop some test theories of these candidate effects to be used as guidance for experimental searches.
-And by making reference to some carefully tailored test theories we also essentially establish a common language in assessing the progresses made in improving the sensitivity of experiments, a language that must be suitable for access both from the side of experimentalists and from the side of those working at the development of the quantum-gravity theories.
+Essentially in working in quantum-spacetime phenomenology one must first develop some intuition for some candidate quantum-spacetime effects.
+And this can come either from analyzing the structure of the formalisms that are being considered in the search of a solution to the quantum-gravity problem or from analyzing the structure of the quantum-gravity problem.
+Once a class of effects is deemed of interest some test theories of these candidate effects must be developed so that they can be used as guidance for experimental searches.